Anti-mitochondrial antibody

 Anti-mitochondrial antibodies (AMA) are autoantibodies, consisting of immunoglobulins formed against mitochondria, primarily the mitochondria in cells of the liver.

-The presence of AMA in the blood or serum of a person may be indicative of the presence of, or the potential to develop, the autoimmune disease primary biliary cirrhosis (PBC; also known as primary biliary cholangitis).
+The presence of AMA in the blood or serum of a person may be indicative of the presence of, or the potential to develop, the autoimmune disease primary biliary cholangitis (PBC; previously known as primary biliary cirrhosis).
 PBC causes scarring of liver tissue, confined primarily to the bile duct drainage system.
 AMA is present in about 95% of cases.
 PBC is seen primarily in middle-aged women, and in those afflicted with other autoimmune diseases.

 Antigens

 Several of the antigens associated with anti-mitochondrial antibodies have been identified.